Stability and Regularity the MGT-Fourier Model with Fractional Coupling: Introduction

 \section{Introduction}

-Various researchers year after year have been devoting their attention to the study of asymptotic behavior the model Moore-Gilson-Thompson equation appearing in the context of acoustic wave propagation in viscous thermally relaxing fluids, in \cite{BKILasieckaRM2011}, they studied the model abstract:
+Various researchers year after year have been devoting their attention to the study of asymptotic behaviour the model Moore-Gilson-Thompson equation appearing in the context of acoustic wave propagation in viscous thermally relaxing fluids, in \cite{BKILasieckaRM2011}, they studied the model abstract:

-where $A$ be a seftadjoint positive operator on $\mathbb{H}$ with a dense domain $\mathfrak{D}(A)\subset \mathbb{H}$, show exponential stability requires $\gamma\equiv \alpha-\frac{\tau c^2}{b}>0$.
+where $A$ be a selfadjoint positive operator on $\mathbb{H}$ with a dense domain $\mathfrak{D}(A)\subset \mathbb{H}$, show exponential stability requires $\gamma\equiv \alpha-\frac{\tau c^2}{b}>0$.
 In the complementary region of the parameters the system is unstable ($\gamma < 0$) or marginally stable ( $\gamma = 0$).
-Quite interestingly, it can be used as a model for the vibrations in a standard linear viscoelastic solid, for it can obtained by differentiating in time the equation of viscoelasticity with an exponential kernel (see \cite{2017OroPata} for more details).
-The same equation also arises as a model for the temperature evolution in a type III heat conduction with a relaxation parameter (see \cite{Quintanilla2019}).
-In 2013 Alves et at. \cite{ABMvFJRSV2013} studied the exponential decay of the MGT-Fourier physical model given by
+Quite interestingly, it can be used as a model for the vibrations in a standard linear viscoelastic solid, for it can be obtained by differentiating in time the equation of viscoelasticity with an exponential kernel (see \cite{2017OroPata} for more details).

+In \cite{LasieckaWang2015}, studies the decay of the energy of the Moore-Gibson-Thompson (MGT) equation with a viscoelastic term, this work is a generalization of the previous one (Part I) see \cite{LasieckaWang2016}, in the sense that it allows the kernel memory to be more general and shows that power decays the same way kernel memory does, exponentially or not.
+The model is given by

+where $A$ is a positive seft-adjoint operator defined in a real Hilbert space $H$.
+The convolution term $\int_0^t g(t-s)Au(s)ds$ reflects the memory effect of viscoelastic materials; the ``memory kernel" $g(t)\colon [0,\infty)\to [0,\infty)$ directly relates to whether or how the energy decays.
+Without this memory term, it is known the MGT equation has exponential energy decay in the non-critical regime, were $\gamma=\alpha-\frac{c^2\tau}{b}>0$, see \cite{BKILasieckaRM2011}.

+One of the first investigations of the coupled MGT-Fourier model, was published in 2013, see Alves et al. \cite{ABMvFJRSV2013} studied the exponential decay of the MGT-Fourier physical model given by